tweag/ormolu/DESIGN.md

 parameters provided by user (such as values of `#defines`).
 It doesn't parse actual preprocessor directives in a way that would allow their reconstruction, thus Brittany still lacks support for handling source code with CPP in it.
-Which renders it almost unusable straight away.
+That said, we'll show later supporting CPP correctly is virtually impossible anyway.

 After parsing, Haskell AST and a collection of annotations are available.
 The annotations are there because Haskell AST doesn't provide enough